mdragt/GoDataFest/Workshop 1 Custom Vision AI/README.md

-# Workshop 1: Custom Vision AI - Find the right Tool!
+# Workshop 1: Custom Vision AI - Find the Right Tool!

 ## Session Information
 **Session Title:** Creating applications that can see, hear, speak or understand - using Microsoft Cognitive Services